Collection of your Design A Shed product (Monday to Friday 9 am to 4:30 pm)

 Deliveries will normally be made during business hours only.

 Important.
-Local and Interstate deliveries:
+Interstate deliveries:

 Before you accept delivery and sign the receipt docket, please ensure that there has been no damage sustained during transit.
 If, in the unlikely event that your product has been severely damaged by the carrier, then we ask that you do not accept the delivery.
-It helps us to be able to fix the damage and resend the cubby at no additional cost to you or us if the carrier is held responsible.
+It helps us to be able to fix the damage and resend the structure at no additional cost to you or us if the carrier is held responsible.
 However, often minor damage can be easily fixed by us sending you a part.
 Feel free to call us if you are unsure of what to do on (03) 9489 4377.

 Installing your Cubby, Shed or Pet House: